gifdog97/dep-to-const/README.md

 In short, flat method converts dependency structure into "flat" constituency structure.
 It converts dependents into children in the constituency structure at the same time.

 Left/right methods does not convert at the same time.
-Instead, they merge head and dependeny one by one, in left-first or right-first way.
+Instead, they merge head and dependent one by one, in left-first or right-first way.
 These methods produce complete binary tree.
-As the algorithm suggests, constituency tree converted by left-first method tends to be right-branching (and vice verca for right-first method).
+As the algorithm suggests, constituency tree converted by left-first method tends to be right-branching (and vice versa for right-first method).

 ### Labeling policy
-We set following four types of nonterminals attatched to resulting constituency tree:
+We set following four types of nonterminals attached to resulting constituency tree:

 - Without label: All the nonterminals are set 'X'
 - POS label: Using part-of-speech tag of the head token.
 - Merged-POS label: Basically using POS label, and convert DETP/PROPNP/PRONP into NOUNP.
-- DEP label: Using dependency lagel of the head token.
+- DEP label: Using dependency label of the head token.